 A review of academic performance is conducted for each student at the end of each Fall/Winter (September to April) and Spring/Summer (May to August), covering the previous period's work.
+If a student has only registered for one term during either Fall/Winter or Spring/Summer then a review will be done on that term.

-The assignment and reassignment of categories of academic standing are based on a student's performance in a minimum of \star 9.
-If, at the time of review, the student has attempted fewer than \star 9 since the last assignment of a category of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.
+The assignment and reassignment of categories of academic standing are based on a student's performance in a minimum of $\star 9$.
+If, at the time of review, the student has attempted fewer than $\star 9$ since the last assignment of a category of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.
+The $\star 9$ needed for an academic review is cumulative.
+Once a student has completed a minimum of $\star 9$, over one or more terms, a review will be done.

-Categories of Academic Standing:
+2) Categories of Academic Standing: